 Two sizes of compost bin are available:

 Compost bins are also on sale at North Yorkshire County Council's Household Waste Recycling Centre in Skipton, where residents can buy a 330-litre home compost bin for £10.
 Bins are limited to two per household and residents must take proof of their address.
+Payment must be made by credit/debit card only.
 Visit www.northyorks.gov.uk/hwrc or for opening hours.

 Other products such as caddies, wormeries and kitchen composters can also be purchased online.
 Full details are available on this leaflet.